twilio-professional-services/flex-project-template/README.md

 ### **flex-config**

 This package manages a json artifact that can be used to version configuration elements on a per-twilio-account basis.
-We can think of this as allowing us to configure, dev, qa, test, production or any other environments indivdually.
+We can think of this as allowing us to configure, dev, qa, test, production or any other environments individually.
 This configuration relates specifically to the the configuration for flex discussed [here](https://www.twilio.com/docs/flex/developer/ui/configuration) and works by injecting the custom object into ui_attributes within the flex configuration object.
 The plugin is then able to reference these variables.
 The first example being, hosting the domain name of the associated serverless-functions.

-*NOTE* All changes are additive, that is to say, they are deep merged with whatever exists on the environment, never overwriting and only adding configuration when it doesnt exist.
-This means we can ensure configuration exists as part of a release but then safely manage it on the environment over the lifetime of the solution, without worrying about subsequent releases overriding any changes made to the environment inbetween releases.
+*NOTE* All changes are additive, that is to say, they are deep merged with whatever exists on the environment, never overwriting and only adding configuration when it doesn't exist.
+This means we can ensure configuration exists as part of a release but then safely manage it on the environment over the lifetime of the solution, without worrying about subsequent releases overriding any changes made to the environment in between releases.

 More details on the flex-config package can be found [here](/flex-config/README.md);

 ### **infra-as-code**

 This package is a legacy initiative to leverage pulumi in managing twilio configuration artifacts such as taskrouter entities.
-This package is a functional methodology and was setup to represent a typicaly vanilla flex account thats just been initialized.
+This package is a functional methodology and was setup to represent a typically vanilla flex account thats just been initialized.
 This package has not been maintained as the intention is to move towards a similar solution using the terraform provider, however what has been setup and used before is available for anyone looking to use it in the interim.
 More details on how to use this can be found [here](https://www.twilio.com/blog/intro-to-infrastructure-as-code-with-twilio-part-1).
 Currently there are no dependencies in this package that need to be used and is here only for reference.
 Feel free to remove this if not utilized.

 ### **plugin-flex-ts-template**

-This package is the actual flex plugin and a structure is already laid out that makes it a lot easier to work in a disributed development model.
+This package is the actual flex plugin and a structure is already laid out that makes it a lot easier to work in a distributed development model.
 More details of the package structure are discussed [over here](plugin-flex-ts-template-v2/README.md) the plugin has a library of examples that can be turned on or off, or if desired can be removed completely with little overhead.
 The utilities in this package are designed around the associated serverless-functions and leverage the associated flex-config.

 ### **plugin-flex-ts-template-v2**